Join us to help build a vision for a wilder Suffolk at the county's first Nature Summit

 Cost: Free.
 The Nature Summit is fully booked, but follow the link below to add your name to a waiting list.
 You will be automatically offered a place as soon as one becomes available.
 (If you have already booked a place but can no longer make it please let us know).

 Despite our best efforts, wildlife and wild places in Suffolk continue to decline.
 It's clear we need a wilder Suffolk, but it's also clear that we can't do it on our own.
 We need your help to make it happen which is why we're hosting a Nature Summit that we hope will act as a springboard to begin discussion and bring people together to think about what a wilder Suffolk could and should look like.

-We will be joined on the evening by top speakers in the fields of environmental campaigning, practice and politics, including the newly appointed Chair of Natural England Tony Juniper CBE.
+We will be joined on the evening by top speakers in the fields of environmental campaigning, practice and politics, including CEO of The Wildlife Trusts, Stephanie Hilborne OBE.
 Also speaking will be Dr Amy-Jane Beer, whose recent contribution to Chris Packham's People's Manifesto for Wildlife, focused on inclusivity in conservation.